Ivy Ling Po: Career

-1950s – 1960s
+1950s–1960s

-Ivy Ling Po was born in Shantou, China and resided at Xiamen for a time before moving to Hong Kong.
-Her first screen appearance was in the Ha-Yuen movie Love of Young People (1951) at the age of twelve under the name of Xiao Juan with the Amoy movie company.
-Besides appearing in more than 50 Hokkien movies, she also dubbed for other movie companies and particularly Huangmei Operas for Shaw Brothers.
-She was discovered by Li Han-hsiang while dubbing for the Shaw Brothers' opera Dream of the Red Chamber and cast as Liang Shanbo in The Love Eterne (Liang Shanbo yu Zhu Yingtai also known as Liang Zhu) in 1962 with Betty Loh Ti.
-The judges at the 2nd Golden Horse Awards were so impressed by her performance that they created a special award for her citing "Outstanding Performance".
-One year later, Ivy Ling Po took home the coveted title of Asian Movie Queen when she won the "Best Actress" award at the 11th Asian Film Festival for her superlative performance in Lady General Hua Mu-lan.
-She would add the "Most Versatile Talent" award to her collection when she won it at the 12th Asian Film Festival a year later for her role as a young prince in The Grand Substitution and a scholar in The Mermaid.
-She became the leading figure in the Huangmei Opera genre and was usually cast in male roles.
-Every year without fail, Ivy Ling Po would make the list of the Top Ten stars in Hong Kong in polls conducted by magazines and newspapers.
-Indeed, she was at no. 1 for many years in annual polls conducted by Cinemart magazine.
+Ling Po resided in Xiamen before moving to Hong Kong.
+Her first screen appearance was in the Ha-Yuen movie Love of Young People (1951) at the age of twelve, under the name of Xiao Juan.
+In addition to appearing in more than 50 Hokkien movies, she was dubbed for other movie companies, particularly Huangmei operas for Shaw Brothers.

+While Ling Po was dubbing the Shaw Brothers' opera Dream of the Red Chamber, she caught the attention of Li Han-hsiang, who cast her as Liang Shanbo in The Love Eterne (Liang Shanbo yu Zhu Yingtai, also known as Liang Zhu or The Butterfly Lovers) in 1962 with Betty Loh Ti.
+The judges at the second Golden Horse Awards were so impressed by her performance that they created a special award for her, citing her Outstanding Performance.
+In 1963, a publicity appearance brought traffic in Taipei to a halt, as thousands of women came to see Ivy Ling Po.

+In 1964, Ling Po received the coveted title of Asian Movie Queen, when she won the Best Actress award at the 11th Asian Film Festival for her performance in Lady General Hua Mulan.
+The following year, she would win the Most Versatile Talent award at the 12th Asian Film Festival, for her role as a young prince in The Grand Substitution and a scholar in The Mermaid.

+She became the leading figure in the Huangmei opera genre and was usually cast in male roles.
+Every year, without fail, Ling Po would make lists of the top ten stars in Hong Kong, based on polls conducted by magazines and newspapers.

-To avoid being type-cast, she tried successfully for various roles in wuxia and contemporary genres.
-On one of her contemporary outings, she picked up a Golden Horse Best Actress award playing the ill-fated wife of Kwan Shan in Too Late for Love.
+To avoid being typecast, she auditioned for various roles in both wuxia and contemporary genres.
+For playing the ill-fated wife of Kwan Shan in Too Late for Love, one of her contemporary outings, she won the Golden Horse Best Actress award.

-1970s – 1980s
+1970s–1980s

-In 1975, a bit role as a neglected empress in Li Han-hsiang's "Empress Dowager" won her the "Best Supporting Actress" award.
-Despite her limited screen time in this sprawling epic, it is remarkable that she won this award despite tough competition.
-After her contract with Shaw Brothers Studio ended in 1975, she went on to act in other television series and films with her husband.
-A plum movie role in which she had to age from a teenager to an old woman in Father, Husband, Son won her another Golden Horse Best Actress award.
-Her last screen appearance was in the movie Golden Swallow (1987) playing an evil witch.
-She retired after that and emigrated with her family, Chin Han and three sons, to Toronto, Ontario, Canada in 1989.
+In 1975, Ling Po won the Golden Horse Best Supporting Actress award for her role as a neglected empress in Li Han-hsiang's The Empress Dowager, despite limited screen time in the sprawling epic.
+After her contract with Shaw Brothers Studio ended in 1975, she went on to appear in other films and television series with her husband.
+She won another Golden Horse for Best Actress, for My Father, My Husband, My Son, in which she aged from a teenager to an old woman.
+Her last screen appearance was in the movie Golden Swallow (1987), playing an evil witch.
+She then retired after the movie and emigrated with her husband, Chin Han, and her three sons to Toronto, Ontario, Canada in 1989.